What is BRCA Mutation?

 How to get Tested

 Once you know which genetic testing is right for you, the genetic counselor will take a sample of your DNA to determine the gene mutations.
 You also have the option of doing an at-home genetic test that is available online.
-23 and Me, Color BRCA Test, and Myriad Genetics provide at –home genetic test kits for BRCA.
+Color BRCA Test, and Myriad Genetics provide at –home genetic test kits for BRCA.
 After a few weeks, the results will be in, and your doctor genetic counselor will notify you if you have a BRCA mutation.

 Understanding the Results